mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 #### Beyond Term Features

-- Parts of Speech
-- Named Entities
-- N-Grams
+Since the basic idea of __tf-idf__ is to weight term counts against the number of documents in which terms appear, the same logic can be used on other text-based features.
+For example, it is relatively straightforward to combine __tf-idf__ with stemming or lemmatization.
+Stemming and lemmatization are two common ways to group together different word forms/inflections; for example, the stem of both _happy_ and _happiness_ is _happi_, and the lemma of both is _happy_.
+After stemming or lemmatization, stem or lemma counts can be substituted for term counts, and the __(s/l)f-idf__ transformation can be applied.
+Each stem or lemma will have a higher __df__ score than each of the words it groups together, so lemmas or stems with many word variants will tend to have lower __tf-idf__ scores.

-In this section, I want to discuss a Fivethirtyeight.com post from March 2016 called "These Are The Phrases Each GOP Candidate Repeats Most"(https://fivethirtyeight.com/features/these-are-the-phrases-each-gop-candidate-repeats-most/).
-It's a relatively straightforward post, but the visualization uses a modified __tf-idf__ that takes N-grams and performs the inverse-document frequency calculation on phrases rather than just words.
-I will walk readers through the process of adapting Fivethirtyeight's code to the obituary corpus I'm using in the rest of the tutorial.
-The result is, I think, interesting, and it demonstrates how the __idf__ operation can be extended.
+Similarly, the __tf-idf__ transformation can be applied to n-grams.
+A Fivethirtyeight.com post from March 2016 called ["These Are The Phrases Each GOP Candidate Repeats Most"](https://fivethirtyeight.com/features/these-are-the-phrases-each-gop-candidate-repeats-most/) uses such an approach to perform the inverse-document frequency calculation on phrases rather than words.

-### Some Ways __tf-idf__ Can Be Used in Humanities Scholarship
+### Some Ways Tf-idf Can Be Used in Computational History

 The idea of this section is to point to some scholarly uses of __tf-idf__, as opposed to how it's used under the hood of a lot of everyday web applications.